 But the truth is, you can’t juggle overseeing your business’s progress while looking for employees.
 It’s a costly and inefficient practice.
 Having a competent HR department in your business is something that’ll pay off in the long run.

-Here are the specific roles HR departments play in the IT industry.
+Here are the specific roles HR departments play in the IT and software industry.

 Since the market is tight with the competition, HR departments have to find those people and get them to work for their businesses before their competitors spot them.
 Yes, a lot of people want jobs, but businesses are just as hungry to fill those vacancies.